-Lacrosse at the Olympics gives Native Americans a chance to see their sport shine
+Lacrosse at the Olympics gives Indigenous communities a chance to see their sport shine

-One of the first gifts any member of the Onondaga nation receives is called a “crib stick” — a small lacrosse stick given to babies that symbolizes the importance of that sport to people who invented it.
+One of the first gifts any member of the Onondaga Nation receives is called a “crib stick” — a small lacrosse stick given to babies that symbolizes the importance of that sport to people who invented it.

-Nearly 1,000 years after lacrosse was first played on fields that could sometimes stretch for miles across the Haudenosaunee confederacy, the sport will be on the Olympic schedule in Los Angeles in 2028.
-Whether the Haudenosaunee, a collection of six Native American nations whose territory covers upstate New York and adjacent sections of Canada, will have a spot in that tournament is a question that will keep the lacrosse world on edge between now and then.
+Nearly 1,000 years after lacrosse was first played on fields that could sometimes stretch for miles across the Haudenosaunee Confederacy, the sport will be on the Olympic schedule in Los Angeles in 2028.
+Whether the Haudenosaunee, a collection of six Indigenous nations whose territory covers upstate New York and adjacent sections of Canada, will have a spot in that tournament is a question that will keep the lacrosse world on edge between now and then.

-The final call will come down to whether the International Olympic Committee will buck a decades-old tradition of only allowing participants from countries with a national Olympic committee, or whether it will find a way to include players under the Haudenosaunee (formerly known as the Iroquois) flag.
-Such a move would pay homage to the Native American roots of the game in an ecosystem that is always seeking more inclusiveness and diversity.
+The final call will come down to whether the International Olympic Committee will buck a decades-old tradition of allowing only participants from countries with a national Olympic committee, or whether it will find a way to include players under the Haudenosaunee (formerly known as the Iroquois) flag.
+Such a move would pay homage to the Indigenous roots of the game in an ecosystem that is always seeking more inclusiveness and diversity.

 “Growing up an Onondagan, when we had a game in our territory, the whole community came out,” said Leo Nolan, the executive director of the Haudenosaunee national team.
 “It’s a community spirit, not just a sport.
 It’s an integral part of who we are and what we’re about.
 How many other sports have that kind of wherewithal, something that really has a true meaning?
 I don’t know of many sports that have the same spiritual meaning that this has.”

-Working with World Lacrosse, the sport’s international federation, organizers for the Los Angeles Olympics leaned heavily into the Native American history of the sport to sell the IOC on bringing lacrosse back to the games as a medal event for the first time since 1908.
+Working with World Lacrosse, the sport’s international federation, organizers for the Los Angeles Olympics leaned heavily into the Indigenous history of the sport to sell the IOC on bringing lacrosse back to the games as a medal event for the first time since 1908.

-The story goes back much farther than that — to around the year 1100.
+The story goes back much further than that — to around the year 1100.
 Tribes In northeastern North America often played games involving more than 100 men on a side.
 Lacrosse was used to help tribes get ready for wars; it was focal point of social gatherings, a religious experience and also sometimes a diplomatic tool used to settle disputes.
 As the story goes, Canadian settlers liked what they saw when they first laid eyes on the game.
 A dentist named George Beers wrote the sport’s first rulebook in 1867.

 Established in 1983, the Haudenosaunee national team has been a regular participant at world championships since 1990.